Rise & Glide At The Least Crowded Ski Resorts On Your Next Vacation

 When you’re visiting a ski resort, the price tag can be a bit hefty.
 Besides the lift tickets, you have to pay for lodging, food, and maybe even rentals, so going on a family ski vacation can be daunting.
 For those wanting to enjoy the “greatest snow on Earth” but at an affordable price, consider a visit to Brian Head Resort.
 This cozy 650-acre resort gets over 360 inches of that world class pow at a fraction of the price.

 This ski area’s terrain is also particularly suited for beginner and intermediate skiers meaning it’s a great option for families with 1st timers.
 But don’t worry.
 They also have some good powder stashes (as you can see by the photo above) and some advanced terrain too.
-Finish off the journey with a pit stop in Vegas (if that’s your thing) which is about 200 miles away before you jet home.
+Finish off the journey with a pit stop in Las Vegas (if that’s your thing) which is about 200 miles away before you jet home.
 And the best part?
-There’s a good chance you’ll pretty much have the entire place to yourself.
+There’s a good chance you’ll pretty much have the entire place to yourself, especially on a weekday.

 June Mountain